 IgE, with attached allergens, circulates throughout the bloodstream to a type of cell called the mast cell.
-Mast cells contain many chemicals that can cause inflammation, the most important of which in relation to allergies is called histamine.
-When an IgE antibody (even IgG can be involved)) with an attached allergen encounters a mast cell under the skin, it alters the membrane of the cell, and histamine leaks into the surrounding tissue.
-Histamine causes inflammation, noted as redness (erythema) and itching (pruritis) on the skin surface.
+Mast cells contain many chemicals that can cause inflammation, the most important of which, in relation to allergies, is called histamine.
+When an IgE antibody (even IgG can be involved) with an attached allergen encounters a mast cell under the skin, it alters the membrane of the cell, and histamine leaks into the surrounding tissue.
+Histamine causes inflammation, noted as redness (erythema) and itching (pruritus) on the skin surface.
 The reaction that is seen on the skin surface is called a wheal or a hive.
 This causes your pet to lick, scratch, or bite at this area which now itches.

 It is the mast cell, that releases histamine when it encounters an IgE antibody with a pollen particle attached, that is a major component of allergies.
 This is what occurs in atopy and is suspected to occur in food allergy.
 In flea allergies, it is an allergic reaction to the flea saliva that causes the immune system reaction.

 Other immune mediators are impliacated in atopy.
 They include cytokines, neuropeptides, peptides, proteases, and leukotrienes.
 They can affect nerve fibers to the skin, causing itchiness.